yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

 Save the changes.

-We can now build the image, even though there is not going to be much going on inside it until we place our code in it.
+We can now build the image, even though there won't be much going on inside it until we place our code in it.

 Open a terminal and move to the directory created by the git clone instruction above.
 Run the following command: